djuelg/Shapez-Theme/README.md

 - a comment section would be nice to have
 - responsive webdesign

+Attention!
+This theme isn't build with full Internet Explorer Support, nor devices with a low resolution.

 # Special Thanks
 Special thanks goes to Freepik, Daniel Bruce and Plainicon from [www.flaticon.com](http://www.flaticon.com) for their great icons!
 Furthermore I would like to thank [CrimsonRay](https://github.com/CrimsonRay), the creator of the slender-Theme.
 He inspired me to make my own theme and I reused some of his code.